-- 1. The Audit Committee has reviewed and discussed our audited financial statements for the year ended December 31, 2012 with management and the independent registered public accountants. - 2.
-The Audit Committee has discussed the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (Codification of Statements on Auditing Standards, AU 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T with the independent registered public accounting firm. - 3.
-The Audit Committee has received the written disclosures regarding the independent registered public accounting firm's independence required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with the independent registered public accounting firm its independence from the independent registered public accounting firm. - 4.
+- 1. The Audit Committee has reviewed and discussed our audited financial statements for the year ended December 31, 2014 with management and the independent registered public accountants. - 2.
+The Audit Committee has discussed the matters required to be discussed by the applicable standards of the Public Company Accounting Oversight Board ("PCAOB") with the independent registered public accounting firm. - 3.
+The Audit Committee has received the written disclosures required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's independence and has discussed with the independent registered public accounting firm its independence. - 4.
 The Audit Committee has considered whether the independent registered public accountants' provision of non-audit services provided to us, if any, is compatible with the registered public accountants' independence.

-Relying on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board has approved, that our financial statements for the year ended December 31, 2012, as presented to the Audit Committee, be included in our Annual Report on Form 10-K for the year ended December 31, 2012 to be filed with the Securities and Exchange Commission in accordance with the Securities Exchange Act of 1934, as amended and the rules and regulations promulgated thereunder.
+Relying on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board has approved, that our financial statements for the year ended December 31, 2014, as presented to the Audit Committee, be included in our Annual Report on Form 10-K for the year ended December 31, 2014 to be filed with the Securities and Exchange Commission in accordance with the Securities Exchange Act of 1934, as amended and the rules and regulations promulgated thereunder.